We all care about our privacy these days, but sadly it’s often a case of the best of intentions, but no real action.

-So the research team at AFFINITY decided to do a quick investigation of our own, but with a slight twist.
+So the research team decided to do a quick investigation of our own, but with a slight twist.
 We conducted a short survey to a pool of 650 Australians, asking everyone:

 How concerned are you about your data privacy in general? (on a scale of 0 to 10 – 0 being not at all concerned; 10 being extremely concerned)

 And what did we discover?
 Well yes, in line with the Federal Government Study, we are indeed concerned about our privacy – with 93% stating a number between 4 and 10.

 Then half the sample were shown a list of actions and asked which they had undertaken as a result of this concern: